DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/README.md

 # CompTIA-Sec-SY0-601-In-Depth-Study-Notes

 ## What's this about?
-I just started studying to take the Security+ Certification later this year and I consider that a good way to learn is by reading and taking notes, this repository will keep the notes I take.
+I just started studying to take the Security+ Certification exam later this year and I consider that a good way to learn is by reading and taking notes, this repository will keep the notes I take.

 ## Exam Objectives
    * Threats, Attacks, and Vulnerabilities